 What happens when you reach retirement in the Plan?

 The options below are available to both Defined Contribution (DC) and Defined Benefit (DB) members of the Plan.
-Click here if you are unsure which section you are in.
+If you are unsure, you can find out which section you are in.

 Around six months before your retirement age, we will send you a pension statement providing details of your benefits and options.